pingcap/docs/tidb-cloud/setup-self-hosted-kafka-pls.md

 - Three private subnets for brokers, one for each AZ.
 - One public subnet in any AZ with a bastion node that can connect to the internet and three private subnets, which makes it easy to set up the kafka cluster.
 In a production environment, you might have your own bastion node that can connect to the Kafka VPC.

-Before creating subnets, create subnets in AZs based on the AZ ID to AZ names mapping.
+Before creating subnets, create subnets in AZs based on the mappings of AZ IDs and AZ names.
 Take the following mapping as an example.

 - `usw2-az1` => `us-west-2a`
 - `usw2-az2` => `us-west-2c`